ietf-wg-acme/acme/draft-ietf-acme-acme.md

 addressed using HTTP request limiting.
 For validation and certificate requests, there are other identifiers on which rate limits can be keyed.
-For example, the server might limit the rate at which any individual account key can issue certificates, or the rate at which validation can be requested within a given subtree of the DNS.
+For example, the server might limit the rate at which any individual account key can issue certificates, the rate at which validation can be requested within a given subtree of the DNS, or the rate how often account keys can be rolled over.

 ## CA Policy Considerations